tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 - socket is connected
 - socket is closed

-so the issue might be with `reuseaddr` option that is turned on by default when using the pool - didn't find this option in hackney sources though. at least it's said to be turned on [here](https://github.com/vhf/parareq/commit/50818b).
+so the issue might be with `reuseaddr` option using the pool - didn't find this option in hackney sources though. at least it's said to be turned on by default when using the pool [here](https://github.com/vhf/parareq/commit/50818b).

 the root of my problem is that I connect to the same destination address (shikimori URL) and there's a high chance of connection tuple collisions